-- 13. Despite the provisions of any other written law- - (a) a spouse shall not be liable for the torts of the other spouse by reason of being a spouse; - (b) spouses have the same liability in tort towards each other as if they were not married; and - (c) a spouse shall be entitled to claim, in any action resulting from a negligent act, omission or breach of duty, which causes loss of the companionship of the other, or damages in respect of that loss.
+- (a) a spouse shall not be liable for the torts of the other spouse by reason of - (b) spouses have the same liability in tort towards each other as if they were not married; and - (c) a spouse shall be entitled to claim, in any action resulting from a negligent act, omission or breach of duty, which causes loss of the companionship of the other, or damages in respect of that loss. - 14.
+(1) The parties to a civil marriage may agree to live apart for one year and any such agreement shall be valid and enforceable, and shall be filed with the Court.